midonet/midonet/tests/README.md

 If manual installation is needed, please refer to this script for a comprehensive list of all the required packages.

-You also need the python-midonetclient installed on your host so MDTS can access the API server through the python API.
+You also need the python-neutronclient and the python-midonetclient installed on your host so MDTS can access both API servers (Neutron or Midonet) through the python API.
 However, as this package is part of the Midonet packages, you need to install it once you compile/generate the packages.

 Running Sandbox
 ---------------